 Ford Motors Company Chairman William C. Ford, Jr told Capitol Intelligence/CI MENA following a speech at the Economic Club of Washington, DC that one critical issue regarding a potential investment in Tunisia will be the current state of free trade agreements between Tunisia and major markets such as the United States and the European Union.

-[Ford Motor Company Chairman William C. Ford Jr. speaks to Capitol Intelligence/CI MENA using CI Glass on possible auto manufacturing plant in Tunisia at Economic Club of Washington, DC.
+[Ford Motor Company Chairman William C. Ford Jr. speaks to Capitol Intelligence/CI MENA using CI Glass on possible auto manufacturing plant in Tunisia at the Economic Club of Washington, DC.
 October 5, 2016]

 Tunisia has rapidly become the Detroit of the Mediterranean with Tunisian automotive parts company supplying all the major manufacturers and the recent decision India’s TATA Group (owner Jaguar/Land Rover) to assemble their Xenon pick-up trucks and light commercial vehicles in partnership with Tunisia’s ICAR.